Modeling Solids in Nuclear Astrophysics with Smoothed Particle Hydrodynamics: Standard Material Tests

+The resulting configurations at 137\:s are given in Fig.~\ref{fig:2d_verney_all} where we only show one quadrant for each setup for better comparison.
+For $\eta = 3.5$ particles from neither the lattice nor the ring distribution cross the stopping radius.
+For the lattice initialization, the smallest minimum particle radial distance is about 4.12\:cm while for the ring initialization is is about 4.15\:cm.

-However, despite the lattice imprint, the overall evolution of total kinetic and internal energies is in very good agreement with the results of \cite{Howell2002} as shown in Fig.~\ref{fig:verney_2D_energy}(b).
+Despite the lattice imprint, the overall evolution of total kinetic and internal energies for the lattice particle placement with $\eta = 1.6$ is in very good agreement with the results of \cite{Howell2002} as shown in Fig.~\ref{fig:verney_2D_energy2}.
+For the ring distribution with $\eta = 3.5$, we find that the energies still agree fairly well but slightly under and over predict the kinetic and internal energies, respectively.
+We can most likely attribute that to the more dissipative nature of the simulations with larger smoothing length.

-For the simulation in 3D, we use about $1.2 \times 10^6$ particles with $\alpha = 2$ and $v_0 = 6.75 \times 10^4 \:$cm/s.
-The stopping radius of 3\:cm is predicted for a time of 100 $\mathrm{\mu}$s~\citep{Burton2015} which we recover when 99.9\% of the kinetic energy in our simulation is dissipated as shown in Fig.~\ref{fig:verney_3D_energy}(a).
-The evolution of the total, kinetic, and internal energies is given in Fig.~\ref{fig:verney_3D_energy}(b).
-The particle configuration at $102\: \mu$s is shown in Fig.~\ref{fig:3d_verney} where we plot the plastic strain for 1/8 of the shell for clarity.
+For the simulation in 3D, we again use two different setups.
+The first has about $1.2 \times 10^6$ particles set in a triangular grid, representing a shell with inner radius of 8\:cm and outer radius of 10\:cm.
+For the second simulation, we initially distribute particles in a sphere with homogeneous density and radius of 11\:cm.
+The particles are randomly perturbed from their grid positions and then relaxed in an external potential.
+After the relaxation process, we cut a shell with inner and outer radii of 8\:cm and 10\:cm, respectively.
+This results in a total of $8.8 \times 10^5$ particles.
+In both setups, we use $\alpha = 2$ and $v_0 = 6.75 \times 10^4 \:$cm/s.
+The stopping radius of 3\:cm is predicted for a time of 100 $\mathrm{\mu}$s~\citep{Burton2015}.
+We recover it when 99.9\% of the kinetic energy is dissipated using the grid particle initialization.
+For the relaxed configuration, the 99.9\% energy mark is reaches at 98.5\:$\mathrm{\mu}$s, as shown in Fig.~\ref{fig:verney_3D_energy}.
+For both initial conditions, the particle configuration at $102\: \mu$s are shown in Fig.~\ref{fig:3d_verney} where we plot the plastic strain for 1/8 of the shells for clarity.
 We also add 1/8 of a grey sphere with radius 3\:cm to mark the predicted stopping radius.

-The radial distance of the inner particles at stopping time is ca. 3\:cm, however, about 1240 particles have a smaller radial distance, between 2.8\:cm and 3\:cm.
-Again, this is most likely caused by the initial particle distribution in a regular lattice.
+For the grid initialization, the radial distance of the inner particles at stopping time is ca. 3\:cm, however, about 1240 particles have a smaller radial distance, between 2.8\:cm and 3\:cm.
+We also see an imprint of the lattice structure in the plastic strain.
+For the relaxed particle setup, none of the particles crosses the stopping radius and the minimal radial distance is about 3.05\:cm.
+We find that the plastic strain field is much smoother than in the grid setup while the evolution of the total, kinetic, and internal energies agrees very well, as shown in Fig.~\ref{fig:verney_3D_energy2}.